 PVG (short for Problem Solving, Programming, and Video Games) is a course that teaches you how to program two video games using Python - one of many programming languages existing out there.
-Spoiler alert, at the end of the course, you realize you can program just about anything, and that the video games are really stepping stones into the world of programming!
+Spoiler alert, at the end of the course, you realize you can program just about anything, and that the two video games used as an example are really stepping stones into the world of programming!

 Cool concept?
 Check!